 Measuring users’ satisfaction with the whole service

-Sometimes the end of a transaction isn’t the end of a user’s experience with the service.
+Sometimes the end of a transaction is not the end of a user’s experience with the service.
 For example, if a user claims Carer’s Allowance, the end of the transaction is when they’ve finished submitting their claim.
-But their experience with the service isn’t over until they get a decision.
+But their experience with the service is not over until they get a decision.

-You must still prompt users to give feedback when they finish the digital part of the service and report this to the Performance Platform.
+You must still prompt users to give feedback when they finish the digital part of the service and publish this data.
 However, to measure satisfaction with the whole service, make sure you have a way to collect feedback at the very end of a user’s involvement with it (the ‘end point’).

 For example, for users claiming Carer’s Allowance, you could set up a system where you email them when they get a decision.